Greetings from Program Director Dr. Abigail Chaffin:

 Our program is a three-year independent format and is fully accredited.
 We accept two residents per year for a total of six residents.

 The Residency Training Program is designed to provide each resident with progressive responsibility and the fullest possible experience in all areas of plastic surgery.
 Our diverse specialty covers the skin and its contents and can offer a lifetime of challenge, excitement, and reward.
-The full breadth and depth of plastic surgical services are offered and taught at Tulane.
-This includes cosmetic procedures such as Botox injections, liposuction, facelift, abdominoplasty, body lifts, laser resurfacing and breast augmentation.
-We also offer state of the art in reconstructive surgery such as breast, trunk, craniofacial and lower extremity reconstruction, advance limb salvage techniques, cleft lip and palate surgery, microsurgery, skin cancer and melanoma, scar revisions and state of the art wound care.
+The full breadth and depth of plastic surgical services are offered and taught at the Tulane University/Ochsner Clinic Plastic Surgery Residency Program.
+This includes cosmetic procedures such as Botox injections, liposuction, facelifts and blepharoplasty, abdominoplasty, body lifts, laser resurfacing and breast augmentation.
+We also offer state- of-the-art training in reconstructive surgery such as breast, trunk, craniofacial and lower extremity reconstruction, advanced limb salvage techniques, cleft lip and palate surgery at a comprehensive Craniofacial Center, lymphedema reconstruction, gender-confirming surgery, advanced microsurgery, skin cancer and melanoma, and complex wound and burn reconstruction.

-In addition to bedside, operating room, and clinic teaching, educational activities include Grand Rounds, formal conferences, weekly resident lectures, Morbidity and Mortality conference, guest lectures, and local meetings.
+In addition to bedside, operating room, and clinic teaching, educational activities include Grand Rounds, case conference, weekly resident lectures, Morbidity and Mortality conference, Visiting Professorships, monthly Journal Club, and local and national plastic surgery meetings.
 There is an invaluable anatomical cadaver dissection course encompassing the head, neck, trunk, lower and upper extremity.
 An animal microsurgical laboratory is also available to improve microsurgical skills and techniques.
+We also offer a drawing and sculpture class to help residents develop a critical artistic eye.

-Senior residents are encouraged to present papers at various residents' and national meetings on approval of the Director.
-Junior residents will have the opportunity to attend a national meeting as well.
+Residents are encouraged to present papers at various local, regional and national meetings on approval of the Program Director.
 Fully equipped laboratories are available for research in microsurgery, wound repair, vasculogenesis, nerve regeneration, and immunology.
-All trainees are required to participate in these programs.
+Numerous clinical research opportunities are also available.